j4n-r/FSWD_sc-admin/docs/value-proposition.md

 Company Y wants to have internal communication but they do have some requirements.
 - Admin dashboard for user and group managing
-- Web view chat
+- Chat in webview
 - View stats like how many messages where send
 - Instant messaging
 - Full transparency over all messages
-- Self hosted so it runs on their own servers
+- Option to self hosted so it runs on their own servers

 ## Our solution